chadmando/til/powershell/get-member-of-dotnet-class-without-instance.md

 # Get Member Of .NET Class Without An Instance

-To explore the properties and methods of a .NET Class that doesn't have a constructor use the `-Static` parameter with `Get-Member`.
+To explore the properties and methods of a .NET Class that doesn't have a constructor, use the `-Static` parameter with `Get-Member`.

 ```powershell
 [System.Environment] | Get-Member -Static